PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/properties_to_add.md

 dateDistributed

-    the date when the resource was first made available to the public for purchase, download, or streaming access
+    the date when the resource was first made available to the public for purchase, download, or online access

 dateDeleted